Extension of residence permit

 - have made acceptable progress in your studies

-- be able to support yourself during the period you are requesting a residence permit for
+- be able to support yourself during the period you are requesting a residence permit for (the remaining time of the present permit + the permit period you are applying for)

 - have a comprehensive insurance policy (KI provides insurance for all fee-paying students)